Harry Mathews: Other works

 Mathews's shorter writings frequently cross or deliberately confuse genres.
 A case in point is the piece entitled "Country Cooking from Central France: Roast Boned Rolled Stuffed Shoulder of Lamb (Farce Double)."
 Originally included in an issue of the literary magazine Antaeus devoted to travel essays, it is ostensibly a recipe with extended commentary.

 Mathews used proverbs in many creative ways in his book Selected Declarations of Dependence, which was based on the words found in 46 common English proverbs.
 He used them to write poems, following self-invented rules.
 He also created "Perverbs and Paraphrases", complex riddles based on proverbs.
 In addition, he created anti-proverbs that he called "snips of the tongue", such as "Look before you leave."

 Among the more important collections of his miscellaneous works are Immeasurable Distances, a gathering of his essays; The Human Country: New and Collected Stories; and The Way Home: Selected Longer Prose.
 Other works by Mathews include Twenty Lines a Day, a journal, and The Orchard, a brief memoir of his friendship with Georges Perec.
 A piece by Mathews was published in 0 to 9 magazine, a 1960s journal which experimented with language and meaning-making.

 Other

 Mathews invented "Mathews's Algorithm", a method for producing literary works by transposing or permuting elements according to a predetermined set of rules.

 Death

 Mathews died on January 25, 2017, in Key West, Florida from natural causes, aged 86.

 Appearances in fiction

 Mathews, along with his second wife Marie Chaix, appears as a minor character in the novels What I Have Written by John A. Scott, The Correspondence Artist by Barbara Browning, and The Hidden Keys by André Alexis.
 Mathews, among other literary luminaries, makes an appearance as a party guest in Paul Auster's novel 4321.

-In the 2024 biopic film Niki by Céline Sallette, Mathews was played by John Robinson.
+In Céline Sallette's 2024 biopic film Niki, about Niki de Saint Phalle, Mathews was played by John Robinson.